 If shoppers are visiting your store, they expect retailers to have their preferred products in stock.
 This is why retailers need a real-time view of available stock across all channels in order to bridge the gap between purchase intent and in-store satisfaction.

-By leveraging machine learning and AI, retailers are meeting customers' demands with hyper-personalized offers and recommendations at scale.
+By leveraging machine learning and conversational AI, retailers are meeting customers' demands with hyper-personalized offers and recommendations at scale.
 This approach allows businesses to assess customer data to deliver the right product in the right place.

 Thus, retailers must invest in the right tools that allow them to have a real-time view of customer data and inventory as well as AI-enabled chat-based communication that automatically updates itself to provide relevant information to your customers in real-time.

-Examples of Brands with Amazing Omnichannel Experiences
+What are some Examples of Brands with Amazing Omnichannel Experiences?

 Here’s how some brands devised an amazing omnichannel experience for their customers: